CM-Kali/pk_fake_dataset_json/README.md

   }
 ]

-💻 How to Use
-▶️ Load in Python
 import pandas as pd

 url = "https://raw.githubusercontent.com/CM-Kali/pk_fake_dataset_json/main/pakistani_people_dataset.json"
 df = pd.read_json(url)
 print(df.head())

-▶️ Load in JavaScript
 fetch('pakistani_people_dataset.json')
   .then(response => response.json())
   .then(data => console.log(data.slice(0, 3)));

-🧠 Applications

-Data preprocessing and cleaning practice

-Data visualization and analytics exercises

-Model testing for AI/ML workflows

-Educational and classroom demonstrations

-Backend API testing and mock responses

-⚠️ License & Disclaimer

-This dataset is entirely synthetic and created for educational and demonstration purposes only.
-It does not represent real people or actual personal information.

-✨ Author

-CMADEEL
-Flutter Developer & Data Enthusiast
-GitHub: CM-Kali

-⭐ If you find this dataset useful, please give this repository a star!